Do you suffer from dental fear or anxiety?

 Patients of all ages can benefit from sedation dentistry.
 However, it is important to work closely with our team, so we can recommend the best form of sedation for your needs.
 We dedicate ourselves to your safety and comfort.

 - Patients can review the care they need without fear or worry

 - Allows your dentist to work efficiently and carefully

 - A comfortable experience at the dentist

-- May have little to no memory of your treatment (depends on the type of sedation)
+- You May have little to no memory of your treatment (depends on the type of sedation)

 Is Sedation Dentistry Right For Me?

 Our team may recommend dental sedation for a range of different reasons.
-Our team will evaluate your needs and review your medical history before recommending the appropriate type of sedation.
+Further, our team will evaluate your needs and review your medical history before recommending the appropriate type of sedation.

 - Those with a low pain tolerance